Laryngeal cancer

 How is laryngeal cancer diagnosed?

 If laryngeal cancer is suspected, the doctor initially asks patients about their symptoms, possible existing risk factors and their general state of health.
-Clinical examinations follow after this medical history.
+Examinations are conducted after the medical history has been taken.

 A detailed otolaryngological examination is performed.
 What if a malignant tumor of the larynx is suspected after this examination?
-In that case, the doctor takes tissue samples (biopsies) from suspected areas to make sure of the diagnosis.
+In that case, the doctor takes tissue samples (biopsies) from suspected areas to have analyzed in the lab at a cellular level.
 The patient usually receives a general anesthetic for that.
 Doctors moreover examine the upper respiratory and digestive tracts.
 This should rule out possible secondary tumors.

-Important: Doctors do not take tissue samples for small laryngeal tumors, but fully remove the tumor immediately.
-This saves patients a later second operation.
+Important: If the tissue changes are small, doctors immediately remove the suspected area in its entirety rather than taking tissue samples.
+This spares the patient from having to undergo a second procedure.
 An examination of the vocal fold function may be a good idea beforehand.
 This should exclude the possibility of the tumor growing deep in the tissue.

-The tissue samples taken are examined in a laboratory under a microscope and with microbiological tests to determine their histological properties.
-If this analysis reveals cancerous tissue, the diagnosis is confirmed.
+The tissue samples taken are examined in a laboratory under a microscope and with microbiological tests to determine their histological and biological properties.
+If analysis of the biopsy indicates that the cells are malignant, the patient has laryngeal cancer.

-Important: In the case of large tumors that are obvious to doctors as being cancer, further examinations are commonly brought forward.
-They then use what are known as imaging techniques even before the biopsy.
+Important: In the case of large tissue changes that are obvious to doctors as indicating cancer, imaging scans will be performed before the biopsy.

-Further examinations help doctors assess how far the tumor has spread.
-They can thus also find out whether the cancer has already formed metastases in the cervical lymph nodes or organs further away, or whether there are secondary tumors.
-Doctors can use the following imaging techniques for that:
+Scans that generate images of the inside of the body help doctors assess the extent to which the tumor has spread.
+This enables them to determine whether the cancer has already formed metastases in the cervical lymph nodes in the neck or in tissues (organs and/or lymph nodes) further away, or whether there are any other tumors (secondary tumors).
+The following imaging techniques are used for this purpose:

 • magnetic resonance imaging (MRI)